 Combining these first three takeaways, this means that if you volunteer at home, and have studied and volunteered abroad before, it’s time to book your ticket and volunteer abroad again!
 (Or, as we joked, once you study abroad as the ‘gateway drug’ for volunteering abroad, you get ‘addicted’ and want to keep volunteering abroad!
 That’s a good thing though, as it expands your worldview and helps give back to the world too!)

 Most people want to volunteer abroad for months, but only get to volunteer abroad for weeks

 In this survey, we asked people how long they want to volunteer abroad, but also how long they actually volunteer abroad.
 There was a discrepancy: most people wanted to volunteer abroad for 1-2 months, but typically they were only able to volunteer abroad for 1-2 weeks.

 We hypothesized that this result might be because most of the respondents in our survey live in the United States -- and the U.S. is notorious for the limited vacation time most people have each year once they start their career.
 Many people would love to volunteer abroad for longer, but they just don’t have the PTO.

 The world would be a great place if people could volunteer abroad for twice as long!
-One way this can happen is when companies offer employees more time off to volunteer abroad (like Go Overseas and these other companies do).
+One way this can happen is when companies offer employees more time off to volunteer abroad (like we do here at Go Overseas, or at these other companies).
 We hope more companies will adopt a more generous time off policy when it comes to volunteering abroad -- most respondents would take advantage of it!

 People volunteer abroad for three primary reasons: to experience culture, to help others, and for adventure